Unico IDCloud - DevCenter

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud platform SDK into your Web applications for selfie capture

 This guide has been designed to help you quickly and easily implement the Web SDK.
 Below, you'll find the step-by-step process for the complete integration.
-If you wish to customize the experience further, check out the Web Customization section.
+If you wish to customize the experience further, check out the section.

 Initializing the SDK